 Students will be assigned almost daily readings.
 In order to structure these readings, various comprehension tools (i.e., comprehension codes) and graphical organizers (i.e., concept maps) will be assigned early on in the year.
-Note-taking on readings will be randomly checked and counted toward this homework grade.
-Occasionally, activities and labs will require additional information from home, which will also count toward the homework grade.
+Note-taking on readings will be randomly checked (about 2 - 3 times per week).